Bugatti Beaune Vignoble Route Des Grands Crus CheminBugatti Beaune Vignoble Route Des Grands Crus Chemin

 From another angle

-“Doing” the Route des Grands Crus also means visiting sites prestigious or humble, well-known or off the beaten track.
+Doing the Route des Grands Crus also means visiting sites both prestigious and humble, well-known and off the beaten track.
 In Chenôve, the presses of the Dukes of Burgundy (14th century) are a reminder that the Valois Dukes were “the Lords of the best wines in Christendom”.
-In Vougeot, the Château stands as an eternal witness to the painstaking work of the Cistercian monks whose Abbey lies on the nearby plain.
-En route, a few bell towers or châteaux and their glazed tile roofs will herald the splendor of the roofs of the Musée de l’Hôtel-Dieu – Hospices de Beaune.
-Travelling along the Côte de Beaune, the châteaux of Corton André, Pommard, Meursault and Chassagne Montrachet illustrate the notion of “Clos” to perfection.
+In Vougeot, the Château bears eternal witness to the painstaking work of the Cistercian monks whose abbey lies on the nearby plain.
+En route, a few bell towers or châteaux with their glazed tile roofs will announce the splendour of the roofs of the Hôtel-Dieu – Hospices de Beaune Museum.
+Along the Côte de Beaune, the châteaux of Corton André, Pommard, Meursault and Chassagne Montrachet illustrate the notion of the “Clos”.

 Tours and activities along